 Two other plaques stand between the pillars.

-For further reading about the POW camp and the prisoners, check out “Prisoners of War in Colorado, a Lecture“, on the Fort Collins History Connection website.
+For further reading about the POW camp and the prisoners, check out this article on the Colorado Public Radio website.